littlefs-project/littlefs/README.md

 - [littlefs-disk-img-viewer] - A memory-efficient web application for viewing littlefs disk images in your web browser.

+- [mklfs] - A command line tool for creating littlefs images.
+Used in the Lua RTOS ecosystem.

-- [mklfs] - A command line tool built by the [Lua RTOS] guys for making littlefs images from a host PC.
-Supports Windows, Mac OS, and Linux.
+- [mklittlefs] - A command line tool for creating littlefs images.
+Used in the ESP8266 and RP2040 ecosystem.

 - [pico-littlefs-usb] - An interface for littlefs that emulates a FAT12 filesystem over USB.
 Allows mounting littlefs on a host PC without additional